anquanscan/sec-tools/README.md

 [ursadb](https://github.com/CERT-Polska/ursadb): Trigram database written in C++, suited for malware indexing
 [reconftw](https://github.com/six2dez/reconftw): reconFTW is a tool designed to perform automated recon on a target domain by running the best set of tools to perform scanning and finding out vulnerabilities
 [ApplicationSecurity_Interview_Questions_Answers](https://github.com/mafiaguy/ApplicationSecurity_Interview_Questions_Answers): Some of the queries that were asked in interviews for Application/Security Engineering roles and were submitted to Glassdoor.com.
 I felt these queries were vital to being asked and a few were difficult to answer.
 I attempted to incorporate some answers for a few of the queries
 [deepweb-scappering](https://github.com/kurogai/deepweb-scappering): Discover hidden deepweb pages
+[phpsecurityscanner](https://github.com/lpkapil/phpsecurityscanner): A PHP Class to recursively scan vulnerable php functions inside a directory